Warzone2100/warzone2100/doc/js-events.md

 An event that is run whenever a beacon message is removed.
 The ```from``` parameter is the player sending the beacon.
 For the moment, the ```to``` parameter is always the script player.

-## eventGroupLoss(object, group id, new size)
+## eventGroupLoss(object, groupId, newSize)

 An event that is run whenever a group becomes empty.
 Input parameter is the about to be killed object, the group's id, and the new group size.

 ## eventArea<label>(droid)

 An event that is run whenever a droid enters an area label.
 The area is then deactived.
 Call resetArea() to reactivate it.
-The name of the event is eventArea + the name of the label.
+The name of the event is `eventArea${label}`.

 ## eventDesignCreated(template)

 An event that is run whenever a new droid template is created.
 It is only run on the client of the player designing the template.

 ## eventAllianceOffer(from, to)